Grade Level Equivalent:

 Guided Reading Level:

-Animals, Friends and Friendship, Farm and Ranch Life
+Clothes and Getting Dressed, Farm and Ranch Life

 In this companion volume to Jan Brett's The Mitten, more unexpected troubles and hilarious outcomes go hand-in-hand with an item of clothing.